schefs/bootstrap/README.md

 **What are we going to bootstrap here ?**

-1 VPC with 4 subnets (2 public & 2 private in different AZ), with NAT GW for each AZ for redundancy. k8s spread across all 3 AZ with 1 master in each zone and 3 compute nodes also one in each zone (all in private subnets).
+1 VPC with 6 subnets (3 public & 3 private in different AZ), with NAT GW for each AZ for redundancy for vm workload.
+Another 6 subnets for k8s (3 private for compute nodes and 3 infra for masters API, LB, bastion host etc..) k8s spread across all 3 AZ with 1 master in each zone and 3 compute nodes also one in each zone (all in private subnets).
 1 bastion host in your vpc for secure ssh access to the cluster.
+All k8s nodes including the master will be created in a auto scaling group for dealing with recovery scenarios in case of servers fault.

 ## Installation requirements